MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-hsmkey.md

     -   **Generate and transfer your tenant key – over the Internet**: [Step 2: Prepare your disconnected workstation](https://azure.microsoft.com/documentation/articles/key-vault-hsm-protected-keys/#step-2-prepare-your-disconnected-workstation)

     Do not follow the steps to generate your tenant key, because you already have the equivalent in the exported configuration data (.xml) file.
-Instead, you will run a command to extract this key from the file and import it to your on-premises HSM.
+Instead, you will run a tool to extract this key from the file and import it to your on-premises HSM.
+The tool creates two files when you run it:

+    - A new configuration file without the key that's ready to be imported to your Azure RMS tenant.

+    - A PEM file with the key, ready to be imported to your on-premises HSM.

-2. Azure RMS administrator or Azure Key Vault administrator: On the disconnected workstation, run the Tpd2PfxConverter tool from the [Azure RMS migration toolkit](https://go.microsoft.com/fwlink/?LinkId=524619) to extract the key from the SLC file.
-For example, if the tool is installed on your E drive:
+2. Azure RMS administrator or Azure Key Vault administrator: On the disconnected workstation, run the TpdUtil tool from the [Azure RMS migration toolkit](https://go.microsoft.com/fwlink/?LinkId=524619).
+For example, if the tool is installed on your E drive where you copy your configuration file named ContosoTPD.xml:

     ```
-    	E:\Tpd2PfxConverter.exe /tpd:ContosoTPD.xml /pfx:ContosoTPD.pfx
+    	E:\TpdUtil.exe /tpd:ContosoTPD.xml /otpd:ContosoTPD.xml /opem:ContosoTPD.pem
     ```

     Additional information for this command:

     -   The **/tpd**: specifies the full path to the TPD file.
 The full parameter name is **TpdFilePath**.

-    -   The **/pfx**: specifies  the output of the .PFX file name.
+    -   The **/otpd**: specifies the output file name for the configuration data file without the key.
 The full parameter name is **OutPfxFile**.
+If you do not specify this parameter, the output file defaults to the original file name with the suffix **_keyless**, and stored in the current folder.

+    -   The **/opem**: specifies the output file name for the PEM file, which contains the extracted key.
+The full parameter name is **OutPemFile**.
+If you do not specify this parameter, the output file defaults to the original file name with the suffix **_key**, and stored in the current folder.

     -   If you don't specify the password when you run this command (by using the **TpdPassword** full parameter name or **pwd** short parameter name), you will be prompted to specify it.

-    This command results in the .PFX file (by default, RmsoTDP.pfx) in the current directory.
+    To see Help for this tool, which includes a description, usage, and examples, run TpdUtil.exe with no parameters.

+    If you have more than one RMS configuration data files, run this tool for the remainder of these files.

-3. On the same disconnected workstation, attach and configure Thales HSM according to your Thales documentation.
-Then convert your .PFX file to a PEM format by using a Command Prompt window with the **openssl** utility, which is included with Thales HSM software.
-For example, from your \Program Files (x86)\nCipher\nfast\bin folder, run:
+3. On the same disconnected workstation, attach and configure your Thales HSM, according to your Thales documentation.
+You can now import your key into your attached Thales HSM by using the following command where you will need to substitute your own file name for ContosoTPD.pem:

-		openssl pkcs12 -in e:\ContosoTPD.pfx -out e:\Contoso.pem -nodes

-    You will be prompted for an import password and see a confirmation message of **MAC verified OK**.

-    This creates a Contoso.pem file that you must secure from unauthorized access.

-4. Convert your PEM file to a format that is accepted by Thales HSM.
-For example, from your \Program Files (x86)\nCipher\nfast\bin folder, run:

-		openssl.exe rsa -in "e:\Contoso.pem" -out e:\Contoso_converted.pem -outform PEM

-    This creates a Contoso_converted.pem file that you must secure from unauthorized access.

-5. By using your converted .PEM file, you can now import your key into your attached Thales HSM by using the following command:

-    	generatekey --import simple pemreadfile=e:\Contoso_converted.pem plainname=ContosoBYOK protect=module ident=contosobyok type=RSA
+    	generatekey --import simple pemreadfile=e:\ContosoTPD.pem plainname=ContosoBYOK protect=module ident=contosobyok type=RSA

+    > [!NOTE]
+    >If you have more than one file, choose the file that corresponds to the HSM key you want to use in Azure RMS to protect content after the migration.

     This will generate an output display similar to the following: